janus-idp/backstage-plugins/plugins/ocm/README.md

      In the previous codeblock, you can place the context provider into your `Resource` entity renderer, which is usually available in `packages/app/src/components/catalog/EntityPage.tsx` or in an imported component.

-   - `<ClusterStatusCard />`: This is an entity component displaying availability status of a cluster as an overview card:

    - `<ClusterInfoCard />`: This is an entity component displaying details of a cluster in a table:

    - `<ClusterAvailableResourceCard />`: This is an entity component displaying the available resources on a cluster.
 For example, see [`.status.capacity`](https://open-cluster-management.io/concepts/managedcluster/#cluster-heartbeats-and-status) of the `ManagedCluster` resource.

-   - `<ClusterAllocatableResourceCard />`: This is an entity component displaying allocatable resources on a cluster.
-For example, see [`.status.allocatable`](https://open-cluster-management.io/concepts/managedcluster/#cluster-heartbeats-and-status) of the `ManagedCluster` resource.

 ## For users